 Most of the airlines we flew with didn’t require proof of our child being under two, but there are a few who do.
 So, make sure you have something that proves their birthdate, like a picture of a birth certificate or an insurance ID.
 We learned this the hard way when we flew with Southwest and I didn’t have any proof of him being under two.
 I mean, besides the fact that he had no teeth and couldn’t walk.
 Weirdly enough, she accepted my Facebook post that announced his birth.

 When all else fails… airplane cups.
-Say the iPad dies on you unexpectedly and all the toys you brought have unexpectedly been eaten by a rogue airplane squirrel (by the way, that could absolutely happen) then my last ditch effort to keep him occupied is to collect plastic cups and straws from the flight attendants.
+Say the iPad dies on you unexpectedly and all the toys you brought have unexpectedly been eaten by a rogue service lizard, then my last ditch effort to keep him occupied is to collect plastic cups and straws from the flight attendants.
 Depending on their age and coordination, you could let them play with pouring water from one cup to the next or just plain old stacking them.
 I would say that hack has earned me 30 minutes of play time.

 I love sharing tips with people, but at the end of the day, all the tips you receive have to be funneled through the unique disposition of your own child.
 What works for one, won’t work for another.
 When you become a parent, you quickly learn that there is no one size fits all method when it comes to your kids.
 God, wouldn’t it be great if there were though?

-Have you braved airline travel with your baby?
-Have any juicy tips to share?
+Have you braved airline travel with a baby?
+Have any juicy tips for baby’s first flight?
 I would love to hear them!